 If a student stops attending a class, it is ultimately the student's responsibility to officially drop the class.

 It is also the student's responsibility to consult with his/her instructor regarding any absences that will alter his/her status in the class.

-Students who fail to attend the first class meeting or have a poor attendance record may be dropped from the class!
+attendance record may be dropped from the class!